Yandex Cloud

 1. Connect to the database in the cluster.

 2. Create a table.
-To specify its settings, list them in the SETTINGS parameter, separated by commas:
+To configure it, list its settings under SETTINGS, separated by commas:

 CREATE TABLE <table_name>